Janfred/draft-ietf-emu-eap-fido/draft-janfred-eap-fido.md

 This, however, adds a whole lot more of security concerns, especially in environments with different independent divisions under the same domain suffix.

+### CURRENT DECISION: Option 1

+With draft-janfred-eap-fido-02 we introduced wording that the Relying Party ID is the origin of all configuration items.
+All other configuration items on the client side are derived from that.
+This also means that we have a default DNS name that we check the server certificate against: `eap-fido-authentication.<RPID>`.
+The name is not final yet and should not be hardcoded in any code other than proof-of-concept code.
+That it is ok to just define a specific subdomain and mandate it was picked from RFC 8461 (MTA-STS), where `mta-sts.<mail domain part>` is mandated as host that will serve the MTA-STS file.

 ## Missing Features

 There are a lot of features, that have been brought up by several people at several occasions.